escheffel/pymaclab/pymaclab_sphinx/docs/index.rst

   Last but most certainly not least, my expression of thanks go to my former PhD supervisor `Max Gillman <http://www.maxgillman.com>`_ who has introduced me to the world of general equilibrium macroeconomics and to monetary macroeconomics more deeply.
-  Similary, many of the lectures once delivered by `Martin Ellison <http://www.economics.ox.ac.uk/members/martin.ellison/>`_ formerly at the Economics Department at Warwick now at Oxford made a lasting impression on me.
+  Also, many of the lectures once delivered by `Martin Ellison <http://www.economics.ox.ac.uk/members/martin.ellison/>`_ formerly at the Economics Department at Warwick now at Oxford made a lasting impression on me.

 Online Resources